jagreehal/trycatch-vs-neverthrow-vs-effect/ADVANCED.md

 **The Solution**

-They adopted Effect, which allowed them to:
+They evaluated Effect and Awaitly.
+Effect's learning curve was too steep for the team's timeline, so they chose Awaitly, which allowed them to:

-- Declare retry and timeout policies once and reuse them
+- Add retry and timeout policies with `step.retry()` and `step.withTimeout()`
-- Test complex failure scenarios easily
+- Implement circuit breakers for external services
-- Add observability without changing business logic
+- Add observability via the `onEvent` hook without changing business logic

 **The Result**

 Reduced incident response time from hours to minutes.
-New features could be added without fear of breaking error handling.
-The team reported that debugging became significantly easier.
+The team reported that debugging became significantly easier because they could trace exactly which step failed and why.

 ### Story 3: The Legacy Migration That Didn't Break Everything